 The average speed on the main roads (Jl.
 Bypass…) is around 60-70 km/h and on the roads around 40 km/h.
 Most of the scooters can reach the 80 km/h.
 Do not feel obligated to drive 70 km/h on the main roads.
 Just drive the speed you like, but when this is slower than the others, make sure you stay on the left side of the road, so others can easily pass you on the right.
 However, do not drive on the very left side, because here are most of the holes, bumps, gravel and especially dogs.

-4. Driving license
+4. Have a driving license

 5. Use your signals